Agnes (singer): 2008–2010: Dance Love Pop, departure from Sony BMG & international launch

 During Agnes' attempts to promote Melodifestivalen in the spring of 2009, "Release Me" began to receive attention from abroad, with Roxy Recordings later stating that the song would receive an international release.
 The move marked the first time that Agnes' music would be distributed outside Sweden.
-The single made its first international appearance in Denmark, where it peaked at number six selling over 25,000 copies, but most of all, "Release Me" gained massive remarks in the UK and Agnes was signed to the small independent record company 3Beat, where the song received its official UK release on 31 May 2009, proving to be a big hit, being picked up by most music channels, also with Agnes performing the song and a few others at G-A-Y, the UK's biggest gay nightclub venue and also a live performance on GMTV, one of the UK's biggest breakfast shows.
+The single made its first international appearance in Denmark, where it peaked at number six selling over 25,000 copies, but most of all, "Release Me" gained massive remarks in the UK, and Agnes was signed to the small independent record company 3Beat, where the song received its official UK release on 31 May 2009, proving to be a big hit, being picked up by most music channels, also with Agnes performing the song and a few others at G-A-Y, the UK's biggest gay nightclub venue and also a live performance on GMTV, one of the UK's biggest breakfast shows.
 Release Me hit the top of Radio 1's A-list playlist, and eventually debuted at number three in the UK Singles Chart, and continued to ride high in the top ten for many weeks.
-After eight weeks it managed to get a Silver certification with over 300,000 copies sold.
-In Ireland the song debuted at thirty-eight and later peaked at ten.
-"Release Me" continued to reign European charts during the summer and autumn, being released in most European countries, becoming a success in France, Belgium, Italy and Germany.
+After eight weeks, it managed to get a Silver certification with over 300,000 copies sold.
+In Ireland, the song debuted at thirty-eight and later peaked at ten.
+"Release Me" continued to reign in European charts during the summer and autumn, being released in most European countries, and becoming a success in France, Belgium, Italy, and Germany.
 Agnes made her first appearance outside of Europe in late July after being signed by Warner Music in Australia with "Release Me" as her first Australian entering the Australian chart at number eleven in its first week of release.

 Agnes' second international single was "On and On" which was first released in the Netherlands where it peaked at number fourteen.
 Later that year, "On and On" started to climb the charts in the francophone areas of Europe due to digital downloads from Dance Love Pop.
 It debuted at number twenty-seven in the Belgian-(Wallon) Singles Chart and after its release, peaked at seventeen.
-In the Belgian (Flemish) Singles Chart it peaked at eight, making it the second top-ten hit in Belgium.
+In the Belgian (Flemish) Singles Chart, it peaked at eight, making it the second top-ten hit in Belgium.
 A new version had been recorded for the French release, called "On Se Donne", but even before it was released as a single, it peaked at number fourteen on the French Download Chart and thirty-seven in the Swiss Singles Chart.
 "On and On" was released as the second single in Germany, Austria, Switzerland and Hungary in May 2010, and as the third single for the UK in June.